 Our math curriculum is both broad and deep, ensuring that all students will master the math content expectations as laid out by the State.
 Students at all levels work toward mastering computational math skills.
 Equal emphasis is placed on math concepts and operations to ensure that students develop the problem-solving skills needed for the 21st century.
-In the 2021-2022 school year our K-12 math leadership team piloted and identified new math resources, which were approved by the board of education in June 2022.
+In the 2022-2023 school year our K-12 math curriculum was updated to include new Math Bridges curriculum resources at the elementary and math Envisions and Reveal programs for the middle and high school.